momado350/Surfs-Up-/README.md

     ![temperature](Images/temperature.png)

 ### Daily Rainfall Average
+ for These Analysis these steps were followed:

 * Calculate the rainfall per weather station using the previous year's matching dates.

 * Calculate the daily normals.
 Normals are the averages for the min, avg, and max temperatures.

-* You are provided with a function called `daily_normals` that will calculate the daily normals for a specific date.
+* Used a function called `daily_normals` that will calculate the daily normals for a specific date.
 This date string will be in the format `%m-%d`.
-Be sure to use all historic TOBS that match that date string.
+Making sure to use all historic TOBS that match that date string.

-* Create a list of dates for your trip in the format `%m-%d`.
+* Create a list of dates for the trip in the format `%m-%d`.
 Use the `daily_normals` function to calculate the normals for each date string and append the results to a list.

 * Load the list of daily normals into a Pandas DataFrame and set the index equal to the date.